balarajuyogesh/into/doc/into_architecture.md

 With no plug-ins loaded, Ydin is unable to perform any useful tasks.
 In addition to the plug-ins, a configuration that describes the operations, their configuration and connections, is needed.
-The configuration can be created either programmatically or with a graphical Development Environment.

 Operations are software components that receive some input data and produce some results after processing.
 An operation may also have no